Therapy Acceleration Program

 San Diego, CA - Kura Oncology is a clinical-stage biopharmaceutical company committed to realizing the promise of precision medicines for the treatment of cancer with a pipeline that consists of small molecule drug candidates that target cancer signaling pathways.

 Ziftomenib (KO-539) is selective small molecule inhibitor of menin.
-Ziftomenib is currently in a Phase 1/2 clinical trial treating patients with acute myeloid leukemia, including patients with NPM1 mutations or KMT2A rearrangements (NCT04067336).
+Ziftomenib is currently in a Phase 2 registration-directed clinical trial in patients with NPM1-mutant relapsed or refractory AML (NCT04067336).

 Kymera Therapeutics